-These sneaky brownies taste great even though they’re full of healthy ingredients.
+These healthy brownies taste great even though they’re full of nutritious ingredients.
 I had a group of third grade boys over the other day, and I decided to feed them these.
 I love the satisfaction of hearing them ask for another brownie.
 If I had told them the list of ingredients included dates, bananas, and coconut oil, I’m guessing they wouldn’t have responded so well.
 I must admit that my daughter, who has a very discerning palate, looked at me suspiciously as soon as she took a bite.
 “Is there avocado in this?” she asked accusingly.
 I said no, and she pointed at the tiniest speck of a date and said, “Then what’s this?”
 I told her that was some of the sweetener.
 She went on to eat the whole thing, and she asked for another one later.

-¼ cup cocoa powder
+- ¼ cup cocoa powder

-½ tsp. salt
+- ½ tsp. salt

-3 ounces bittersweet chocolate (single ingredient: chocolate)
+- 6 ounces unsweetened chocolate (single ingredient: chocolate)

-1/3 cup coconut oil
+- ⅔ cup coconut oil

-½ ripe banana
+- ½ ripe banana

-¾ cup maple syrup
+- 1 cup maple syrup

-1 tsp. vanilla extract
+- 1 tsp. vanilla extract